Kashmiri Dum Aloo

 Cook for 12-15 minutes until the potatoes are tender.

-Note – You can cover the pan to fasten the process.
+Note – You can cover the pan to speed up the process.

-Drain the water and peel the skin of the potatoes.
+Drain the water and peel the skin off the potatoes.
 Use a vegetable peeler to peel the skin if it is not coming out easily using the fingers.

 Peeled boiled potatoes.